Inner Cambodia: World War II

-In the prelude to the Pacific theater of World War II, the nationalist government of Thai Prime Minister Plaek Phibunsongkhram invaded French Indochina in 1940 to pursue its irridentist pan-Thai ideology and reclaim what it regarded as Thailand's lost territories.
+In the prelude to the Pacific theater of World War II, the nationalist government of Thai Prime Minister Plaek Phibunsongkhram invaded French Indochina in 1940 to pursue its irredentist pan-Thai ideology and reclaim what it regarded as Thailand's lost territories.
 The war concluded in 1941 with an armistice negotiated by Japan, in which France ceded the areas around Battambang and Siem Reap (north and west of Angkor), which were incorporated as the Thai territories of Phra Tabong province and Phibunsongkhram province, respectively, as well as those now part of Preah Vihear province and Laos' Champasak province (becoming Nakhon Champasak province) and Sainyabuli province (which became Lan Chang province).

 Following Japan's defeat, Thailand relinquished these claims and returned the territories in 1946 as a condition for its admission into the United Nations.